Samizo-AITL/openlane2-sram/docs/40_results.md

 ## Purpose

-This document summarizes the **final results** of the project, focusing on:
+This document summarizes the **final results** of the project, marking the successful completion of **M3**.

+It focuses on:

+- End-to-end **RTL → GDS completion** using OpenLane2
-- Successful generation of a **top-level GDS including an SRAM hard macro**
+- Integration of an **SRAM hard macro** as a fixed physical constraint
-- Key observations from macro-aware physical design using OpenLane2
+- Practical observations from macro-aware physical design
-- Known limitations, trade-offs, and lessons learned
+- Known limitations and lessons learned

-This marks the completion of **M3**.

 ---

-## Final Outcome
+## Final Outcome (Summary)

-### Achieved Goals
+### Achieved Results

-- OpenLane2 successfully ran end-to-end with:
+- OpenLane2 **Classic flow** completed successfully (all stages)
-  - RTL synthesis
-  - Floorplanning with a fixed SRAM macro
-  - Placement and routing
 - A **final GDS** was generated that includes:
   - Standard-cell logic
-  - The integrated SRAM hard macro
+  - An externally provided **SRAM hard macro**
-- The flow is **reproducible** using documented scripts and configuration files
+- The flow is **reproducible** using documented commands and configuration files

-This confirms that **OpenLane2 is capable of handling hard macro integration** in a realistic design scenario.
+This confirms that **OpenLane2 can reliably handle hard macro integration** in a realistic physical design flow.

 ---

 ## Generated Artifacts

-Typical output structure:
+OpenLane2 produces per-run artifacts under the design directory:

 ```
-runs/sram_integration/
+designs/<design_name>/runs/RUN_<timestamp>/
-├─ final/
+└─ final/
-│  ├─ gds/
+   ├─ gds/
-│  │  └─ top.gds
+   │  └─ <design_name>.gds
-│  ├─ lef/
+   ├─ lef/
-│  ├─ def/
+   ├─ def/
-│  └─ reports/
-│     ├─ area.rpt
-│     ├─ timing.rpt
+   ├─ views/
-│     └─ route.rpt
-└─ logs/
+   └─ reports/
 ```

 Primary deliverable:

+- **`final/gds/<design_name>.gds`**
-- **`top.gds`** — top-level layout including SRAM macro
+  Final top-level layout including the SRAM macro

+This GDS has been verified by visual inspection.

 ---